brmc/django-media-helper/README.markdown

         'media_helper', # should go after your apps
     )

-**media_helper** should be placed after all your apps.
+`*media_helper*` should be placed after all your apps.
 (At least after those apps which need to remove files.)

-The following urls are needed to set the session variable to track the resolution.Add the following to your root `urls.py`
+The following urls are needed to set the session variable to track the resolution.
+Add the following to your root `urls.py`

     urlpatterns = patterns('',